GatiAher/gatiaher-hugo/content/projects/Spectral-Analysis-of-Bacteria-S-Layer.md

 caption="The annotated dominant patterns with their periods."
 >}}

-As a quick check, we verify that the 8.5 nm and 14.7 nm periods are consistent with the ratios expected in a hexagon pattern.
-We can see that the periods make up the legs of a 30-60-90 right triangle, so if the shorter leg is $a = 8.5$, we expect the longer leg to be $a\sqrt(3) ~= 14.72$.
+As a quick check, we verify the 8.5 nm and 14.7 nm periods are consistent with the ratios expected in a hexagon pattern.
+We can see the periods make up the legs of a 30-60-90 right triangle, so if the shorter leg is $a = 8.5$, we expect the longer leg to be $a\sqrt(3) ~= 14.72$.
 This looks good!

 We can get our center-to-center spacing by multiplying the period length by 2: